Netanyahu's opponents race deadline on unity government - WTMJ

 Both Shaked and Bennett have come under heavy pressure from Netanyahu and the country’s right wing base not to join his opponents.
 The Knesset, or parliament, has assigned additional security guards to both in recent days because of death threats and online incitement.

-By early Wednesday evening, just six hours before the deadline at midnight (2100 GMT; 5 p.m.
-EDT), there was still no sign of progress.
+By Wednesday night, less than two hours before the deadline at midnight (2100 GMT; 5 p.m.
+EDT), there was still no deal.

+In a sign of progress, Lapid announced a coalition deal with the United Arab List, a small Islamist party whose support is key to securing a coalition.
+The deal would make it the the first Arab party to be part of an Israeli governing coalition.
+But there was still no deal with Yamina, the last holdout in the emerging government.

 Lapid must inform Israel’s largely ceremonial president, Reuven Rivlin, by midnight that he has formed a majority coalition of at least 61 seats in the Knesset.
 The assembly would then have a week to hold a vote of confidence.